vishal-keshav/MapReduceCpp/README.md

 The interaction diagram is shown below:
 ![interaction](extra/DesignDiagram/version2_distributed.png "Interaction diagram")

 The program uses N servers on different process.
-We ran the WordCounter program on 10 servers.
+WordCounter was run on 10 servers.
 The `sudo netstat -ltnp` terminal output is shown in the below snapshot:
 ![server](extra/server_ports.png "Server listening on different ports on different process")

 ### Fault tolerance upto one server failure
-To test the fault tolerance of map and reduce operations (upto one failure), we did the following:
+To test the fault tolerance of map and reduce operations (upto one failure), below steps were following:
 1. Added pseudo work load (by adding sleep for 5 to 10 seconds) on the map and reduce workers.
 2. Started the WordCounter Program on two servers.
 3. Started tracking the process id for each ports (using command `netstat -nltp -c`)